Trolleybuses in Prague: Regular operation

-On 1 July, Prague's Public Transport Company was to begin regular operation on a newly built line.
+On 1 July 2018, Prague's Public Transport Company was to begin regular operation on a newly built line.
 The line will continue to have the number 58 and will follow the same route as in the preceding testing stage, that is, in between metro stations Palmovka and Letňany.
 Initially only 1 vehicle Škoda 30 Tr will be operated on the line running at 60-minute intervals.

 One year of operation anniversary

 On 14 October 2018, a second event since the opening of the new trolleybus system was organised.
 It took place in order to commemorate both the 46th anniversary of the trolleybus system shutdown in Prague, as well as to celebrate the anniversary of the current system.
-Unlike the opening ceremony in 2017, rides on an historic vehicle were not continuous but took take only five times.
+Unlike the opening ceremony in 2017, rides on an historic vehicle were not continuous but took place only five times.
 Visitors who wanted to take a ride also needed to purchase tickets when entering the vehicle.
 Each trip cost 35 CZK per person, but small children were free if accompanied by an adult.
 The historic vehicle was a smaller Škoda 8Tr, and only about 40 people were allowed to travel at a time.
 Every paying passenger was given a stamped paper ticket, and a postcard with a picture of Škoda 8Tr when it was still in regular operation.

 Each ride started at the bottom of the hill, near the Kundratka stop, right at the beginning of the wired section, then took approximately a kilometre up the hill.
 Passengers were required to leave the vehicle at the Kelerka stop at the end of the wired section.
 The trolleybus was then towed using a tractor all the way to Letňany roundabout, supposedly the nearest safe place to turn the towed trolleybus, and back to the Kelerka stop to take passengers back to the bottom section of the line at the Kundratka stop. Škoda 8Tr was then towed again to allow for a new ride up.
 Every round trip took approximately 20 minutes, but only a small portion of it consisted of the actual ride, with about 15 minutes being required for the off-wire manoeuvres.
 People who didn't take the ride stood around the wired section to have a look and take photos and videos of the running attraction.